-Bond Anticipation Notes (BAN's) & Revenue Anticipation Notes (RAN's)
+Bond Anticipation Notes (BANs) & Revenue Anticipation Notes (RANs)

 Short-term State borrowing in anticipation of revenues is permitted under AS 43 Chapter 08.
-Although not utilized for the last 50 years, RAN's may be issued and renewed from time to time but must be structured to mature and be paid off by the end of the fiscal year following the year in which the notes were issued from revenues generated during the fiscal year the notes are issued.
-The full faith, credit, resources, and taxing power of the State are pledged to the payment of RAN's.
+Although not utilized for the last 50 years, RANs may be issued and renewed from time to time but must be structured to mature and be paid off from revenues by the end of the fiscal year following the year in which the notes were issued.
+The full faith, credit, resources, and taxing power of the State are pledged to the payment of RANs.
 The use of RANs should be undertaken only if the transaction costs plus interest on the debt are less than the cost of internal financing, or available cash is insufficient to meet working capital requirements.

-Bond Anticipation notes (BAN's) are authorized under AS 37.15 Article Three for both general obligation and revenue bonds.
-The State has issued BAN's in advance of long-term financings for both general obligation and revenue bond issuances, most recently to fund portions of the 2012 General Obligation Bond Transportation Act.
+Bond Anticipation Notes (BANs) are authorized under AS 37.15 Article Three for both general obligation and revenue bonds.
+The State has issued BANs in advance of long-term financings for both general obligation and revenue bond issuances, most recently to fund portions of the 2012 General Obligation Bond Transportation Act.